King's School, Rochester: Satis House

 A 16th-century town house rebuilt as an 18th-century Georgian house, the school took it over in 1950 and purchased it outright in 1968.
 It had originally been built for Richard Watts who had entertained Queen Elizabeth I there in 1573: asked for her verdict on her stay, the Queen had answered, "satis" (from the Latin satis for "enough"), hence the name of the house.
 Above the entrance portico is a 1578 bust of Watts who represented Rochester in Parliament between 1563 and 1571.
-At Satis House are the office of the principal of King's Rochester, administrative offices and the senior school Library.
+At Satis House are the office of the principal of King's Rochester, administrative offices and the Sixth Form Centre.

-Main school
+Main School

 The oldest building in use which was specifically built for the school.
 It was completed in 1742, the tower and additional classrooms were added in 1880 and the building extended with porches either end in 1913.
 During WW2 the building was commandeered for ARP purposes.
 The wooden roof which had served as the school's assembly hall was removed in 1976.
 In 1985, it became the Design and Technology Centre.
-At the entrance are the Parker Memorial Gates (after the Reverend William Parker, headmaster 1913-35) which were dedicated in 1955.